kreshuklab/go-nuclear/README.md

 ### Training Data

-The training data is publicly available on Zenodo at `[TODO](to be published after paper submission)`.
+The training data is publicly available on [BioImage Archive](https://www.ebi.ac.uk/biostudies/BioImages/studies/S-BIAD1026).

 An example of the raw image: